A Guide to Liquid Silicone Rubber (LSR) Material

 Furthermore, this type of LSR cures quickly and possesses good flexibility and chemical resistance.
 Self-bonding LSR is especially suitable for over-molding applications and applications that need to bond two different materials, including silicone rubber.

-The manufacturing process for medical grade LSR follows stringent rules to ensure it is suitable for medical applications.
-This type of LSR is biocompatible, non-toxic, and it is sterile.
+The manufacturing process for medical-grade LSR follows stringent rules to ensure it is suitable for medical applications.
+This type of LSR is biocompatible, non-toxic, and sterile.

 Medical Grade LSR